dakom/sodium-typescript-playground/Notes.md

 });
 ```

-This fails because sUpdate is not actually being updated anywhere.
+This fails because sUpdate is not actually having its values changed anywhere.

 Either of these approaches could work instead:

 ```
-//Success - outputs updates (cell is updated via snapshot stream) Transaction.run((): void => {
+//Success - outputs updates
+Transaction.run((): void => {
     let stream = new StreamSink<number>();
     let cell = new CellLoop<number>();